guy-murphy/inversion-dev/Inversion/api.md

 A copy of the input string with non-valid charcters removed.

+### `.TrimLeftBy(System.String,System.Int32)`
+Removes characters from the left side of a string.

+* `self`: The string to be acted upon.
+* `amount`: The number of charcters to remove.

+**returns:**
+Returns a new string with the characters removed.

+### `.TrimRightBy(System.String,System.Int32)`
+Removes characters from the right side of a string.

+* `self`: The string to be acted upon.
+* `amount`: The number of charcters to remove.

+**returns:**
+Returns a new string with the characters removed.

+### `.TrimEndsBy(System.String,System.Int32)`
+Removes characters from the left and right sides of a string.

+* `self`: The string to be acted upon.
+* `amount`: The number of charcters to remove.

+**returns:**
+Returns a new string with the characters removed.

+### `.Hash(System.String)`
+Generates a simple hash for a string.

+#### Remarks
+This hash is not asserted to be fit for any particular purpose other than simple features where you just need a hash of a string.
+* `self`: The string to be acted upon.

+**returns:**
+Returns a simple hash of a string.

+### `.ReplaceKeys(System.String,System.Collections.Generic.IDictionary{System.String,System.String})`
+Regards all occurrences of substrings starting and finishing with `|` pipe charcters as potential keys, and if those keys occur within the provided dictionary, replaces those keys in the provided text with the corresposponding value in the dictionary.

+#### Remarks
+This is performed as a single scan of characters and should be used in preference in those situations where you find yourself doing multiple replacements on a large string, as this will do them in one go.
+* `text`: The text to act upon.
+* `kv`: The dictionary of key-value pairs for substitution.

+**returns:**
+Returns a new string with any matching keys replaced.

+## `T:Inversion.IConsumeData`2`
+Expresses a type that is able to consume both json and xml representations of itself.

+`TBuilder`: The type of the builder being used for this type.
+`TConcrete`: The type of the concrete product of consuming data.

+### `.FromConcrete(`1)`
+Assigns values to this object based on those of the other object provided.

+* `other`: The other object from which to take values.

+**returns:**
+Returns a builder populated from the provided concrete object.

+### `.FromJson(Newtonsoft.Json.Linq.JObject)`
+Assigns values to this object based on those in the json provided.

+* `json`: The property set from which to take values.

+**returns:**
+Returns a builded populated from the json provided.

+### `.ToConcrete`
+Produced a concrete object from this one.

+**returns:**
+Returns a concrete object from this one.

+## `T:Inversion.IMutate`2`
+Describes a type that manages mutation via a `Mutate` function using a builder object as an intermediary on which to exercise mutation.

+`TBuilder`: The type of the builder that will be used for mutation.
+`TConcrete`: The type of the concrete object to be created.

+### `.Mutate(System.Func{`0,`1})`
+Mutates the current object by transforming it to a builder, applying a mutation function to the builder, and then transforming the builder back to a specified concrete type.

+* `mutator`: The mutation function to apply to the builder.

+**returns:**
+Returns a concrete object which is the product of a builder that has had the mutation function applied to it.

+## `T:Inversion.JDataObject`
+Implements a `JObject` as an `IData` type.

+#### Remarks
+This is addressing a concern not disimilar to that being addressed by `DataView` which is the presentation of data in abstract terms especially for views or ad-hoc data.

+### `.#ctor(Newtonsoft.Json.Linq.JObject)`
+Instantiates a new `JDataObject` from an other `JObject`.

+* `other`: The `JObject` to copy data from.

+### `.#ctor(Inversion.IData)`
+Instantiates a new `JDataObject` from another `IDataObject`.

+* `other`: The `IData` object to copy data from.

+### `.ToXml(System.Xml.XmlWriter)`
+Produces an xml representation of the model.

+* `writer`: The writer to used to write the xml to.

+### `.ToJson(Newtonsoft.Json.JsonWriter)`
+Produces a json respresentation of the model.

+* `writer`: The writer to use for producing json.
+### `.Data`
+Provides an abstract representation of the objects data expressed as a JSON object.

 ## `T:Inversion.TextData`
 An implementation of  [Inversion.IData](T-Inversion.IData)  that             represents a simple text node within a model.